jessking16/thetype/pages/about.md

 ## The Favicon

-The faicon is a further simplified version showing "t" as a single character.
+The favicon is a further simplified version showing "t" as a single character.
 This reflects the size restraints and ensures the text is still clear.
 It draws on features from favicons of the most successful brands in the industry, such as the use of one character and stark black lettering.

 ![the type Favicon](../uploads/t.png "the type Favicon")